Product roadmapping is necessary to communicate the company’s desired outcomes for the future in terms of product development to its stakeholders.

-It is a high-level strategic plan that describes the likely development of the product over time.
+A product roadmap is a high-level strategic plan that outlines the vision and direction of the product development process over time.

 To put it simply — a product roadmap is a map of how a company plans to manage its product strategy.

-To be successful, a product roadmap should be:
+To be successful, a product roadmap should have the following characteristics:

-- In line with the company’s vision of the product,
+- It is in line with the company’s vision of the product,

-- Adaptable to change according to the current demands on the relevant markets, and
+- It is adaptable to change according to the current demands of the relevant markets, and

-- Followed as a guideline, not as a strict rule.
+- It is followed as a guideline, not as a strict rule.